Best Viking sites in the British Isles to visit

 Harald Hardrada

-In 1066 the Viking Harald Hardrada sailed up the Humber in an attempt seize the English throne but he was defeated in battle by King Harold at the battle at Stamford Bridge.
+In 1066 the Viking Harald Hardrada sailed up the Humber in an attempt seize the English throne but he was defeated in battle by King Harold at the battle of Stamford Bridge.
 Hardrada thought he could take over England during the succession dispute which followed the death of Edward the Confessor.

 Hardrada was killed in this battle along with his great heathen army and Immediately after King Harold defeated the Norse he had to turn to Kent and the Battle for control of England by the Normans at the Battle of Hastings in 1066 which is depicted on the world-famous Bayeux Tapestry.
 At the end of the battle, Harold was dead and William the Conqueror was the King of England.
 William himself was descended from the Viking Rollo who had invaded Normandy in Northern France in 911.
 Hardrada’s invasion and defeat has been described as the end of the Viking Age in Britain.